EDWARD D. WHITE JR. ARCHITECTURAL RECORDS

 Language of Materials

 Other Finding Aids

 Materials in this collection were donated to the library by Edward D. White, Jr. in Fall 2002 and Spring 2004.
 Edward D. White III donated additional materials between November 2012 and April 2013.
+Additional materials donated by Jamie WHite in 2019, 2023.
 Processing of this collection was partially funded by a State Historical Fund grant award from the Colorado Historical Society.